composewell/packcheck/README.md

 ## What all does it do?

-An invocation of `packcheck.sh` performs a whole battery of tests. `packcheck` is designed to be a simple to use tool for power users, you can control all aspects of the build process the way you want, see the reference section below.
+An invocation of `packcheck.sh` performs a whole battery of tests, all aspects can be controlled via environment variables, command line.
+The flow goes roughly as follows:

-### Auto tool install and selection
-* Picks up the right version of GHC automatically (based on the version sepcified via an environment variable) if multiple versions are available in the PATH or from hvr-ghc style ghc/cabal installation.
-* When using stack builds, `stack` and `ghc` are installed automatically, if needed
-* For stack builds, if the package being tested does not have a `stack.yaml` it can even create it automatically using `stack init`.
-### Build
-* build source
-* build benchmarks
+* Pick up the correct version of GHC/cabal/stack
+* Use `stack init` if necessary
+* create source distribution and unpack it to test from it
-* build docs
+* build source, benchmarks and docs
-### Test
 * run tests
-### Lint
 * run `hlint`
-### Coverage and Coveralls
-* generate coverage report
+* generate and upload coverage report (to coveralls.io)
-* send coverage report to coveralls.io
-### Create and Test Source Distribution
-* create source distribution
-* build from source distribution
-* test installation after build
 * perform distribution checks

 ## Usage Examples